|Granite xenolith (foreign rock) exposed in the mine rib (wall) of |

 |Above - aerial photo over group of cryptovolcanic |

 structures showing structural alignment.

-The dominant regional structure in the district is the Virginia-Dale ring dike complex, a circular granitic pluton of nearly 9 miles in diameter.
+The dominant regional structure in the district is the Virginia-Dale ring dike complex, a circular granitic pluton of nearly 9-miles in diameter.
 The ring-dike intrudes 1.4 Ga Sherman Granite and the older metamorphic rocks (Eggler, 1968).
-The complex is interpreted as a phase of the Log Cabin batholith located to the south.
+The complex is interpreted as a phase of the Log Cabin batholith located to the south, and represents Precambrian caldera.

 The only post-Precambrian rocks found in situ in the district are arkosic sedimentary rocks of the Pennsylvanian Fountain Formation (McCallum and others, 1979).
 In situ Lower Paleozoic rocks do not occur in the district, although some Cambrian, Ordovician, and Silurian sedimentary xenoliths are found in some kimberlite diatremes.
 It was the presence of these sedimentary xenoliths that first attracted the curiosity of geologists to the diatremes in the early 1960s (see: Chronic and Ferris, 1961).

 The age of the kimberlites in the Colorado-Wyoming kimberlite province, which extends as far south as Boulder, Colorado, and as far north as Sybille Canyon in the central Laramie Range, were assumed to be early Devonian based on the presence of Paleozoic xenoliths in some of the intrusives.
 Fission track dating of sphene (Larson and Amini, 1981) and zircon (Naesser and McCallum, 1977), and Rb-Sr dating of phlogopite (Smith, 1979, 1983) has since established a late Devonian age for many of the kimberlites.